-Students who choose not to pursue any particular concentration are expected to take six elective major courses from each of the FLC, CSEL and EPE concentrations, each including any four compulsory courses.
+Students who choose not to pursue any particular concentration are expected to take six elective major courses from each of the FLC, CSEL and EPE concentrations, including all compulsory courses.

 All the students in the Intercultural Studies and Languages Program (FLC / CSEL / EPE / No Concentration) are required to complete ICCU350 Independent Project in Humanities and Languages in their last year of study under the guidance of a project supervisor from the ICCU Program.